manuel-serrano/hop/doc/dev/30-https.md

 Automatic Redirections
 ----------------------

+As Hop can accepts both `http` and `https` connections, it might be useful to redirect one to the other either on a per service basis or globally.
+THis section shows how to implement these redirections.

+#### Per service redirection ####

 Hop introspection enables services to know about the protocols used to emit requests and the protocols that are available.
 This, for instance, enables services to automatically redirect `http` connections